 Lassie

-Symptoms of asthma in cats
+Signs of asthma in cats

-Asthma or something else
+Asthma or something else?

-Treating asthma in cats
+Managing asthma in cats

-Avoid this for your cat with asthma
+Things to avoid for your cat with asthma:

 • Cigarette smoke